cmorgan3324/cloud-resume-challenge/README.md

 ### Overview

 This repository demonstrates my attempt migrating a simple, on-premises “legacy” resume site into a fully serverless AWS cloud hosted site as my AWS Cloud Resume Challenge. (visit at <https://VIBEbyCory.dev>)

+Visit my blog at <https://dev.to/cmorgan3324/my-aws-cloud-resume-challenge-journey-2i7f> for a deep dive into

 This monorepo contains: